 In fact, once you register with the USPTO, your trademark rights protect you in all 50 states.

 The best way to build a successful business is to show your customers that your product is uniquely suited to their needs.

 Once you establish your product in your market, using a trademark will make sure your customers continue to recognize and use your product over your competitors’.

 When Should You Hire a Trademark Attorney?

-Registering a trademark might seem intimidating, but in the long run it will allow you to grow your business with important legal protections in place.
-Figuring out the international trademark class that fits your needs is a crucial part of the application process.
+Registering a trademark might seem intimidating, but in the long run, it will allow you to grow your business with important legal protections in place.